-In this academy year we have students in Years 7 and 8.
+In this academy year we have students in Years 7 to 10.
 We have planned careers activities as part of our personal, relationships, social and health education (PRSHE) programme.
 Students benefit from a well sequenced and coordinated careers curriculum, that builds from Year 7 and prepares students for life after Year 11.

-Our careers curriculum is led by Mr Matt Holmes.
-He can be contacted on firstname.lastname@example.org or call the main switchboard.
-Mr Holmes will be happy to help.
+Our careers curriculum is led by Ms Sarah McDonald.
+She can be contacted on firstname.lastname@example.org or call the main switchboard.

 The academy follows the statutory guidance set out in the 'Careers guidance and access for education and training providers' published by the DfE in 2018 and updated in September 2022.
-A copy of our Careers Information and Guidance Policy can be found here.
+A copy of our Careers Information and Guidance Policy can be found at the link below.

 A link to the Government guidance can be found here: